 Talk with employment agencies about job opportunities and trends, asking them to connect you with the right people who can make a difference to your career prospects.

 Attend industry seminars, exhibitions, and events whenever possible.

 Network with professionals, colleagues, family, and friends asking them for help and assistance.
 Who knows, maybe they know someone who could potentially help you get ahead.

 Above all else, while conducting research and networking with others always keep an open mind and don’t be afraid to ask for help and guidance along your journey.
 The more thorough you are at this stage, the more effective the planning stage will be.

 Review and Plan Your Career

-The main purpose of these reviews is to enable you to learn from past successes and mistakes.
-This will not only help you to better understand yourself, your strengths and your weaknesses, but will also assist you with planning out your future career path and the actions you will need to take in order to get there.
+The primary purpose of these reviews is to enable you to learn from past successes and mistakes.
+This will not only help you to better understand yourself, your strengths and your weaknesses but will also assist you with planning out your future career path and the actions you will need to take to get there.

 As with every period of contemplation and analysis, it’s important to list down a variety of critical questions that you must ask yourself as you go through the review process.
 These questions will enable you to gain unique insights and understandings that will help you better adjust your course of action as you move towards your career objectives.
 Ask yourself:

 What have I accomplished since my last review?